UffizziCloud/docs/docs/guides/docker-compose-template.md

 You may also want to move sensitive information like credentials out of your Docker Compose file before commiting it to a remote repository.
 Most CI providers offer a way to store secrets and then reference them in the steps of your pipeline.
 To do this, we'll follow one of two methods, depending on which CI solution you choose:

+- **Uffizzi CI** - If you want to use Uffizzi CI, you can create read-only secrets in the Uffizzi Dashboard web interface (this process is described in detail in [Section 3](configure-credentials.md)), then reference them using the `external` keyword, as shown below.
+For details on `secrets` and `external` configuration options, see the [Uffizzi Compose file reference](../references/compose-spec.md#nested-secrets).

 - **External CI** - If you're using an external CI provider, you can store the secrets using your provider's interface and then reference them via variable substitution within an `environment` definition (See highlighted example below).
 This solution is discussed in detail in the [next section](integrate-with-ci.md).

 <details><summary>GitHub Actions example</summary>